tippytoe97/RAGmultiplechoice/README.md

 3. Create the RAG chain:
 python rag_chain.py

-Bonus: BERT vs DistilBERT
-I also tested out DistilBERT and compared it with BERT to see how well knowledge distillation works.
-DistilBERT gave decent results with faster inference.

 Example Use Case
 Ask a question like:
 “Which paper introduced BERT?”

 The pipeline retrieves a chunk of relevant text and uses the model to generate an answer.
 It can also match answers to multiple-choice options.

 👨‍💻 About Me
 I'm a data analytics master's student at Georgia Tech, learning about NLP, machine learning, and real-world applications of AI.
 This project helped me get more comfortable with combining different tools in the ML pipeline and deploying something beyond Jupyter notebooks.

 📧 tippileung1121@gmail.com